 ---[Please note: One sausage culture seller (sausagemaker) has been so upset (afraid of lawsuits?) that the Bactoferm F-RM-52 they sell has been used "off label" to treat sinusitis that they now have applied their own warnings to the back of the product package.
 The warnings state that the product also contains manganese sulfate monohydrate, which is used in tiny amounts as a food additive (a food grade nutritional supplement).
 However, the warnings listed are from the Safety Data Sheet for people handling large batches of manganese sulfate monohydrate (for "science education applications" or "laboratory and manufacturing use").
 It's as if they are warning that the package contains nothing but the powdered form of manganese sulfate monohydrate, in case people might stick their heads in the package and inhale for prolonged periods.]

 B-2 - Several persons from Australia and New Zealand have reported good results with B-2.
 The manufacturers of Bactoferm F-RM-52 also make a Lactobacillus sakei only product called B-2.
 It is part of their SafePro product line of bio-protective cultures for meat.
 It is used exactly like the Bactoferm F-RM-52, but a person who has used both products liked the effects of B-2 more than Bactoferm F-RM-52 ("less irritating and more effective").
-Unfortunately I have not seen this culture available anywhere in the U.S., but I know B-2 is available in New Zealand and can be (and is) shipped to Australia.
+I have not seen this culture available anywhere in the U.S., but I know B-2 is available in New Zealand and can be (and is) shipped to Australia.

 BACTOFERM SM 160 - One person (outside of North America) tried Bactoferm SM 160, which contains Lactobacillus sakei, Staphylococcus carnosus and Debaryomyces hansenii, and is finding very good results in treating chronic sinusitis that he had for years.
 The third microbe Debaryomyces hansenii is considered "non-pathogenic", and is common in food products (cheeses, processed meat, and early stages of soy fermentation).
 One study said D. hansenii secretes toxins capable of killing other yeasts, and it is used on an industrial scale to produce vitamin B2.
 However, it is a yeast species (a fungi) so it is unknown if it can cause problems (and so he's being cautious in its use, and so far all is good).

 PRIMAL SK NATUR 50 - The European company VAN HEES makes a starter culture PRIMAL SK natur 50 with the same ingredients as Bactoferm F-RM-52.
 The ingredients are: Lactobacillus sakei and Staphylococcus carnosus, with a carrier base of dextrose (to feed the bacteria when used as a starter culture).
 They ship to various European countries.
-I do not have any feedback yet on this product.

 SOME L.SAKEI ISSUES: I still think of L. sakei as fairly fragile - it is killed off by antibiotics, by oxygen within a week of opening a kimchi jar, and even the culture Bactoferm F-RM-52 package says that it dies off within 2 weeks at room temperature (therefore store in freezer).
 Please note that the L. sakei in the product can also die off during shipping if it takes too long or some other reason.
 Thus we order 2 day shipping (if possible) and hope for the best.